HyVar/abs_optimizer/README.md

 # ABS Parameter Optimizer

-This tool, called ABS POPT allows the optimization of the parameters of a model written in ABS.
+This tool, called ABS Parameter OPTimizer (ABS POPT) allows the optimization of the parameters of a model written in ABS.

 The basic idea is to run the simulation of the ABS model changing its